mmungekar/VoogaSalad/design/DESIGN.md

 These settings may include: the scrolling platformer's orientation, whether the game scrolls automatically or when prompted by the character, the game's song, etc.

-In addition, the Settings will contain a `Save` button, that allows for the saving of the designed game to file.
+In addition, the Settings will contain a `Save Game` button, that allows for the saving of the designed game to file.

 Generally speaking, this section will only include "traditional" user interface elements: there should be no surprises in how the user should interact with the Settings.